 - Placing ice cubes in a resealable plastic bag inside a cooler for a trip makes them more useful.
 The ice is kept cleaner that way.
 The bag could also be used as an ice pack in case of an injury.

-- Books on CD played on the car stereo keep younger kids entertained on long trips; they can follow along with the book while it is read to them.
+- Audio books played a mobile device (or on the car stereo) keep younger kids entertained on long trips; they can follow along with the book while it is read to them.
 Adults can concentrate on driving.

 - A magnetic metal baking sheet taken along on a car trip will allow children to play with magnetic toys during the ride.